Seasons of Love: Songwriter

 Jonathan Larson actually intended for "Seasons of Love" to be performed symbolically as a song at Angel's funeral.
-When Larson died the night before the preview opening of the show, the cast sang it at the beginning to pay their respects to the composer.
+When Larson died the night before the preview opening of the show, the cast sang it at the beginning to pay their respects to him.
 It is performed at the beginning of the second act, referencing recent past events or the events to come.
-The song is heard twice throughout the second act (once as the opener, before A Happy New Year and the reprise is heard after "Take Me or Leave Me", before "Without You") before hearing it in its last incarnation as background to I'll Cover You: Reprise and Angel's eulogy.
+The song is heard twice throughout the second act (before "A Happy New Year" and the reprise is heard after "Take Me or Leave Me", before "Without You") before hearing it in its last incarnation as background to "I'll Cover You: Reprise" and Angel's eulogy.

 Stage productions

-In the stage production, the song is sung at the opening of the second act.
+In the original Broadway production, the song is sung at the opening of the second act.
 The cast stands downstage in a straight line facing the audience.
 The entire cast performs the song, and the solos are normally performed by two cast members who play several minor roles each (namely Mr. and Mrs. Jefferson).
 "Seasons of Love" is performed in two parts, the first at the beginning of Act II with the reprise following a few numbers later, following "Take Me or Leave Me".

 The song has been translated into multiple languages for the international productions of the musical ("Tiempos de amor" in Spanish, "Nur Liebe Bleibt" in German, "Sígræn ást" in Icelandic and "A szerelem évszakai" in Hungarian).